juicedata/juicefs/docs/en/administration/metadata/postgresql_best_practices.md

 ## Authentication methods

-The "md5" method is currently available for authentication with PostgreSQL.
+PostgreSQL supports the md5 authentication method.
 The following section can be adapted in the pg_hba.conf of your PostgreSQL instance.

 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD